2021-2022 National Executive Board

 National Membership Chair

-Brooke is a second-year medical student at the West Virginia School of Osteopathic Medicine.
-She is originally from Halifax, Pennsylvania and graduated from Susquehanna University with degrees in Biology and Political Science.
-Brooke enjoys crafting, going on hikes, and watching The Good Doctor & Survivor.
+Brooke is a third-year medical student at the West Virginia School of Osteopathic Medicine.
+She is originally from Halifax, Pennsylvania and graduated from Susquehanna University with degrees in Biology and Political Science and a minor in Biochemistry and Spanish.
+In addition to advocacy, Brooke enjoys traveling, hiking, mentoring pre-med/medical students, volunteering, and watching Survivor.

 National Recruitment Liaison